dksanyal/Surrogator/README.md

 UTILITY:
 If the reader has access to one of the papers, he has a fair idea of the other paper, too.
 This is extremely useful if one of the papers is open access and the other is behind a paywall.
 We, at the National Digital Library of India (NDLI), are exploring this aspect to take you as close as possible to paywalled articles and also to increase the reach of your own research.
 As part of our research, we have used Surrogator to discover open access surrogates of access-restricted papers indexed in NDLI.
+If you use our tool, please cite the following papers (especially [A]):

+[A] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, Plaban Kumar Bhowmick, and Partha Pratim Das.
+2018.
+Surrogator: A Tool to Enrich a Digital Library with Open Access Surrogate Resources.
+In Proceedings of ACM/IEEE Joint Conference on Digital Libraries, Poster Track (JCDL’18).

+[B] T. Y. S. S. Santosh, Debarshi Kumar Sanyal, and Plaban Kumar Bhowmick.
+2018.
+Surrogator: Enriching a Digital Library with Open Access Surrogate Resources.
+In ACM India Joint International Conference on Data Sciences and Management of Data, Demo Track (CoDS-COMAD’18).

 TOOL DESIGN:
 The tool is a Python script with a frontend GUI.
 Can also be run from commandline in Linux.
 Tested on Python 3.4 on Ubuntu.